scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_2/lab_guide-2.md

 This command is used to clear current configuration and import new configurationn from the input file or from */etc/sonic/config_db.json*.
 This command shall stop all services before clearing the configuration and it then restarts those services.

-This command restarts various services running in the device and it takes some time to complete the command.
+The command *config reload* restarts various services running in the device and it takes some time to complete the command.
 > **NOTE**
 > If the user had logged in using SSH, users might get disconnected depending upon the new management IP address.
 Users need to reconnect their SSH sessions.